nganthony/Ninja-Dash/README.md

 # Super Shinobi

 ## Introduction
 Super Shinobi is a 2D side scrolling game built with C# and XNA for Windows Phone.
-It is still in development and most of the art assets are in the mock phase.
+Super Shinobi is now released on the Windows Phone App Store.
+Check it out: http://bit.ly/YlXzU8

 ## Installation
 1. Download Visual Studio 2010 Express for Windows Phone on create.msdn.com.